 To test your current CSS pace you need to swim a 400 and 200 Time Trial within the same session.
 Swim as hard as you can for both time trials, with around 5-10 minutes of active recovery in between.
 Ideally, get a friend or coach to time you and record your 100 splits and strokes per minute.
 Failing that, simply record the 400 and 200 times yourself.

-We don't include CSS tests in our training plans, but we recommend you do one every 8 weeks (during a recovery week).
+CSS tests are included in our training plans every 8 weeks (during a recovery week).
 This will give you an idea of your current fitness and also allows you to update your training zones

 After you’ve done a CSS swim test, use our online swim calculator to work out your current CSS swim pace (per 100).
 You can also create five training zones, to use with our training plans.